jneubert/reveal-test/md-slides/part2b.md

 ### Prepare data

-... as tab-separated table (one line per record) with columns
+... as tab-separated table (one line per record) with three columns

 1. identitfier
 2. name